zetrusTL/zetrus/README.md

 >
 >— Linus Torvalds

 "Very interesting," you thought to yourself.
-As you scrolled down, you noticed that bash is not that well ported, and some functions didn't work.
+As you scrolled down, you noticed that bash wasn't very well ported, and that some functions didn't work.
-In particular, there were problems with the utilities for word processing: cat and grep.
+In particular, there were problems with the word processing utilities: cat and grep.
-"Interesting task, and it would be great to help this Linus Torvalds," you said aloud and immediately wrote a message in the thread saying that you're already working on it.
+"Interesting task, and it'd be great to help this Linus Torvalds guy," you said aloud, and immediately posted a message in the thread saying that you were already working on it.
-Well, let’s start!
+Well, let's get started!

 ## Chapter I

 ## Introduction

-In this project you will learn and develop basic Bash utilities for working with C programming language texts.
-These utilities (cat and grep) are often used in the Linux terminal.
-As part of the project you’ll learn the organization of the Bash utilities and solidify knowledge of structured programming.
+In this project you will learn and develop basic Bash utilities for working with C language text.
+These utilities (cat and grep) are commonly used in the Linux terminal.
+As part of the project, you'll learn the organisation of the Bash utilities and consolidate your knowledge of structured programming.

 ## Chapter II

 ## Information

-### cat History
+### History of cat

 > cat was part of the early versions of Unix, e.g., Version 1, and replaced pr, a PDP-7 and Multics utility for copying a single file to the screen.

-### cat Usage
+### Usage of cat

 Cat is one of the most frequently used commands on Unix-like operating systems.
 It has three related functions with regard to text files: displaying them, combining copies of them and creating new ones.

 `cat [OPTION] [FILE]...`

-### cat Options
+### cat options

 | No. | Options | Description |
 | ------ | ------ | ------ |